hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 to solve bat-like problems, for a suitably long period of time.
-I think "bat-like" is good enough to reproduce the *functional* aspect of this gestalt; to adopt the functionalist motto, we simply want to capture the relationships between outputs and inputs, and analogues will do if they mirror these relationships.
+I think "bat-like" is good enough to reproduce the *functional* aspect of this gestalt; to adopt the functionalist motto, we simply want to capture the relationships between outputs and inputs, so analogues will do.
-Thus, we are led to imagine a "heterophenomenological arcade", offering a full range of non-human inner lives in the form of, say, full-body VR immersion tanks. <!-- with haptic, olfactory and other -->
+Thus, we are led to imagine a "heterophenomenological arcade", offering a full range of non-human inner lives in the form of, say, VR immersion tanks. <!-- with haptic, olfactory and other -->
 <!-- sensory feedback loops. -->

+To get a maximally faithful mirroring of an organism's IO, we could wire it up to one of these arcade units, so instead of an arcade, we get a "heterophenomenological mecha".
-Even more stringently, we could wire these arcade units up to real animals, e.g. the bat tank could translate sensory inputs from a real bat into human-readable form, and then translate the human operator's decisions into actions performed by the bat.
+The bat tank, for instance, could translate sensory inputs from a real bat into human-readable form, and then translate the human operator's decisions into actions performed by the bat.
 (Of course, this is an ethics approval minefield, but let's push on.)